21. Should I work for free?

 No matter how much you stretch, take breaks or go for a stroll at lunch, the working life of a designer means spending most of your time at a desk.
 With this in mind, it's important to remember that you shouldn't just be taking breaks – you should be doing everything you can at your desk to ensure a healthy lifestyle.

 This infographic makes some important posture pointers.
-Whether you favour a sit-down desk or you've moved onto a standing effort, there's some brilliant tips to help your back, neck and shoulders stay in tip-top shape.
+Whether you favour a sit-down desk or you've moved onto a standing effort, there are some brilliant tips to help your back, neck and shoulders stay in tip-top shape.

 This is the third iteration of Pop Chart Lab's popular superpowers infographic, the material sourced from the past 75 years of comic books and broken down into seven main skill sets: powers of the mind, animal powers, mastery, powers of the body, force control, object manipulation and weapons-based.